Neural Representations for Modeling Variation in Speech: Results

 Table \ref{table:living} shows how acoustic distances on the basis of the MFCC approach and the \texttt{w2v2-en} model are affected by intonation and timing differences, as well as by recording device.
 For each condition, ten repetitions were recorded.
-The recordings are the same as those used by \citet{acoustic-measure}, but the results for the MFCC approach reported by \citet{acoustic-measure} were not normalized.
+The recordings are the same as those used by \citet{acoustic-measure}.
 To enable a better comparison, however, all obtained distances are scaled between 0 and 1.
 It is clear that the averaged distances from the repetitions of the same word (which may have differed slightly) are somewhat smaller for the \texttt{w2v2-en} model than for the MFCC approach.
-Importantly, whereas the MFCC approach does not cope well with a different recording device, this is much better for the \texttt{w2v2-en} model (i.e.~resulting in values closer to those for the normal pronunciation).
+Importantly, whereas the MFCC approach does not cope well with a different recording device, the \texttt{w2v2-en} model appears to be much more robust (i.e.~resulting in values closer to those for the normal pronunciation).
 Interestingly, whereas the MFCC approach appears to find larger differences between recordings differing in intonation compared to those with a lengthened first syllable, this is opposite for the \texttt{w2v2-en} model.
 Both methods, however, appear to be sensitive to differences regarding these aspects.